gabeszakem/esp8266-weather-station-color/README.md

-The original Squix repository ReadMe file follows, not that some of the text is no longer relevant...
+The original Squix repository ReadMe file follows, note that some of the text is no longer relevant...

 # esp8266-weather-station-color